-- (a) Roads and parking as shown on the proposed plan. - (b) Land which is cut off from the main parcel by a road, existing land uses, a utility easement or right-of-way or major stream so as to serve as a major barrier to common use or so that it is isolated and unavailable for building purposed (final determination by Planning Board. - (c) Other areas which are difficult to develop in their natural state because of topography, drainage or subsoil conditions.
-Specific conditions include but are not limited to: - (d) Slopes in excess of 20% sustained for 30,000 square feet or more. - (e) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January 10, 1989, and as amended from time to time. - (f) Land in the 100 year flood zone shown on FEMA Flood Insurance Rate Maps (FIRM), as revised. - (g) Land in rights-of-way or easements, but not including land in open space easements under Chapter 315, Zoning, § 315-43. - (h) Lands in Resource protection districts.
+(a) Roads and parking as shown on the proposed plan.

+- (b) Slopes in excess of 20% sustained for 30,000 square feet or more. - (c) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January 10, 1989, and as amended from time to time. - (d) Land in the 100 year flood zone shown on FEMA Flood Insurance Rate Maps (FIRM), as revised. - (e) Land in rights-of-way or easements, but not including land in open space easements under Chapter 315, Zoning, § 315-43. - (f) Lands in Resource Protection districts.

-OFFICIAL SUBMITTAL DATE: The time of submission of a preapplication plan, preliminary plan, or final plan shall be considered the submission date of the application for such plan approval to the Board, complete and accompanied by any required fee and all data required by these standards.
+OFFICIAL SUBMITTAL DATE: The time of submission of a pre-application plan, preliminary plan, or final plan shall be considered the submission date of the application for such plan approval to the Board, complete and accompanied by any required fee and all data required by these standards.